carolzbnbr/OnScreenSizeMarkup/README.md

 </ContentPage>
 ```

-In the above example we are defining a Grid with 3 rows, but if the device size is medium, one value will be applied, otherwise a defaultSize valued will be used.
+In the above example we are defining a Grid with 3 rows, but if the device fallsback into category `Medium`, a RowDefinitions's value will be defined to `200, *, 200`,  while the other devices will falback to the `DefaultValue` which is `*, 0.5*, *`.

 ### Edge cases